← Back

 The idea

-I used to tutor, and one day I found myself talking with the parents of my students about their mornings.
-Most of them were slammed: getting ready for work, packing lunches, getting kids out the door.
-If they had interests outside of their jobs, there was rarely time left to keep up with any of it.
+I used to tutor, and one trend that I began to realize while talking with the parents of my students was that most of them had super busy mornings, no time for anything else.
+Between getting ready for work, packing lunches, and getting kids out the door, they rarely had time to keep up with the news and their own interests.

 How it works

-The first thing a new user does is go through onboarding (there's a clip of it in the video above), where we learn what they actually want to follow: specific topics, sports teams, stocks, whatever matters to them.
+The first thing a new user does is go through onboarding (there's a clip of it in the video above), where we learn what they actually want to follow: specific topics, sports teams, stocks, etc.

 From there, we go pull the news.
 We use a mix of News APIs and other sources, along with Grok, which we leaned on to search by topic.
-It wasn't the most efficient approach.
+It wasn't the most efficient approach, because the News APIs often produced junk.
 We hadn't built a clean filter yet to separate the useful articles from the noise in the News API results, so in the beta we just let Grok do that work for us, and it held up well enough.

-Once we have a day's worth of material for someone, we turn it into a set of visual news cards they can scroll through and react to right inside the thread, and a podcast style script that gets sent over to ElevenLabs, which is what actually produces the audio briefing that lands in their inbox each morning.
+Every morning at a specified time, we deliver custom news to each user through a set of visual news cards they can scroll through and react to right inside the thread.
+We also deliver a podcast style script that gets sent over to ElevenLabs, which is what actually produces the audio briefing that lands in their inbox each morning.
+If the user has any follow up questions, they can ask Vantura, and it will reply with its knowledge base, or if prompted, will conduct a web search for the most recent information on what you're looking for.

 What we learned

 The hardest part of all of this had nothing to do with news or audio.
 It was getting a language model to behave.
 Model output is stochastic by nature, so pinning down something consistent and safe enough to send to real people took a lot of trial and error.
-I spent a long stretch deep in prompt engineering, fine tuning, and RAG before we found something that worked: a loop with actual guardrails built in, regex checks plus an LLM acting as a judge over its own output (we used DeepSeek for that since it was cheap).
-If something slipped through wrong, the judge would catch it before a user ever saw it.
-Getting Vantura to call the right tools at the right time was its own version of that same fight, since being right most of the time isn't good enough when someone is trusting you with their morning.
+I spent a long stretch deep in prompt engineering, fine tuning, and RAG before we found something that worked: a loop with guardrails built in, regex checks plus an LLM acting as a judge over its own output (we used DeepSeek for that since it was cheap).
+Getting Vantura to call the right tools at the right time was its own version of that same fight, since being right *most* of the time isn't good enough when someone is trusting you with their morning.